 Medicare Tax Rate: Everything You Need to Know

-Medicare Tax Rate
+3. About Additional Medicare Tax

 The Medicare tax is a payroll tax that applies to all of an employee's earned income and is designed to support health coverage when a person becomes eligible for Medicare.
 Medicare tax is an automatic deduction from your paycheck every month.
 It's a tax on earnings, including: